-Is Marijuana Addictive?
-Recent Study Shows Withdrawal Symptoms Can Occur
+New Study Shows Withdrawal Symptoms Can Occur From Heavy Marijuana Use

 The wave of marijuana legalization that’s swept across the United States in recent years has been fueled in part by the popular belief that it is essentially harmless.
-However, a new study shows that some heavy users will experience withdrawal symptoms while coming down from their high.
+It’s also sparked many questions such as “is marijuana addictive?” and if so, “why is marijuana addictive?”
+A new study sheds a little bit of light on some of these topics, as it shows that some heavy users will experience withdrawal symptoms while coming down from their high.

 Dependence on Marijuana: Myth or Fact?